arangodb/docs/3.11/programs-arangod-query.md

 The option is turned off by default.

+`--query.log-memory-usage-threshold value`

+This option determines the peak memory usage threshold for AQL queries from which on a warning will be logged if queries exceed it.
+This is useful for finding queries that use a large amount of memory.

+The default value is `4294967296` (4 GB).

 <small>Introduced in: v3.11.0</small>

 `--query.max-artefact-log-length value`

-This option determins the maximum length of logged query strings and bind parameter values.
+This option determines the maximum length of logged query strings and bind parameter values.
 This allows truncating overly long query strings and bind parameter values to a reasonable length in logfiles.